 The disability tax credit is a type of benefit that lowers your taxable income.
-To qualify you must have a severe and prolonged impairment as defined by the program, but this program has a higher standard than the others.
+To qualify, you must have a severe and prolonged impairment as defined by the program.
+However, this program has a higher standard than the others.

-Qualifying for this credit can get some of your previous taxes refunded, depending on the timeline of your condition.
-You apply by filling out a T2201form and sending it to Revenue Canada.
+Qualifying for this credit can get some of your previous taxes refunded, depending on your condition’s timeline.
+You apply by filling out a T2201 form and sending it to Revenue Canada.

 If Revenue Canada denies your claim, you can request an internal appeal.
 If that appeal fails, then you must go to the Tax Court of Canada to appeal again.